 - Draft, revise, and implement compliance programs.

-A privacy or security breach is among the most feared risks facing any health care business.
+A privacy or security breach is among the most feared risk facing any healthcare business.
 The cost of breach notification obligations, the follow-on HHS investigation and potential penalties and class-action lawsuits combine to make privacy and security issues in today’s world among the most expensive and damaging of legal risks.
-We provide extensive counsel on HIPAA privacy matters for hospitals, physician groups, health systems, specialty boards, health care clearinghouses and health care system networks, and many of our lawyers specializing in privacy are certified information privacy professionals.
-Our health care privacy and security practice complements our Privacy and Social Media group with health care-specific expertise, and will help you avoid these types of incidents and minimize their impact if they occur.
+We provide extensive counsel on HIPAA privacy matters for hospitals, physician groups, health systems, specialty boards, healthcare clearinghouses and healthcare system networks, and many of our lawyers specializing in privacy are certified information privacy professionals.
+Our healthcare privacy and security practice complements our Privacy and Social Media group with healthcare-specific expertise, and will help you avoid these types of incidents and minimize their impact if they occur.

 We furnish specialized counsel to many providers, medical device manufacturers, pharmaceutical manufacturers, and others on complex matters involving Medicare and Medicaid reimbursement, including coverage issues, clinical trial reimbursement, Medicare enrollment and Change of Ownership rules, Medicare provider-based rules, medical necessity rules, imaging reimbursement and anti-mark-up rules, federal “Stark” compliance, physician and non-physician practitioner reimbursement, corporate practice of medicine, and many others.

-All players across the pharmacy continuum, including pharmacies, wholesalers, manufacturers and pharmacy benefit managers (PBMs) are among the most highly regulated businesses in the United States, and the consequences of regulatory non-compliance can be serious and expensive.
+All players across the pharmacy continuum, including pharmacies, wholesalers, manufacturers and pharmacy benefits managers (PBMs) are among the most highly regulated businesses in the United States, and the consequences of regulatory non-compliance can be serious and expensive.
 At the same time, the pharmacy industry has seen a great deal of structural change through joint ventures, mergers, acquisitions and other affiliations with opportunities for consolidation, collaboration and new models of service delivery.
 Dorsey’s Healthcare Industry Group assists these entities in both contexts.
-The group includes a team of health lawyers with experience assisting pharmacies, including retail, mail order, specialty, and safetynet pharmacies; distributors; pharmacy benefits managers, both large and small; and pharmacy-related operations such as pharmacy networks and drug donation depositories navigate the complex web of federal and state statutes and regulations governing their operations.
+The group includes a team of health lawyers with experience assisting pharmacies, including retail, mail order, specialty, and safetynet pharmacies; distributors; pharmacy benefits managers, both large and small; and pharmacy-related operations such as pharmacy networks and drug donation depositories.
 We have advised dozens of pharmacies and PBMs in legal matters including:

 - Creation of Policies and Procedures